deeprajarya/User_Managment_APP_UsingFlask_Heraku/readme.md

 ## Description

 This project is a simple web application for managing user information.
 It uses Flask for the backend, SQLAlchemy for database operations, and a basic HTML form for the frontend.
+Application was deployed to Heroku.

 ## Table of Contents